This is a very interesting story of a mystic saint and a Gursikh. This story proves the importance and the vitality of having a true Guru.

 I have written all this in detail so that the readers fully understand that if one does bhajan / bhagti without the true Guru, one can get great mystical powers and Ridhi Sidhi but one cannot attain Vaheguru.

 In one year, I inquired about Sant jee and found out that Sant jee had changed a great deal.
-He had a special brightness on his face and there were line-ups of hundreds of people in front of his cave.
+He had a special brightness on his face and there are line-ups of hundreds of people in front of his cave.
 People ask him for boons and he just says that Guru Nanak will fulfil the wish and it really comes true.
-His body was no longer thin and he had become very healthy.